open/close all folders

 - The entire movie It's a Mad, Mad, Mad, Mad World is a snowballing cascade of mob chases, as more and more of Hollywood's top actors join in the fun.

-- Happens twice to pre-frosh character Tom in PCU, the first time even Exploited.
-Then later, it happens to one of the antagonists.
+- Happens twice to pre-frosh character Tom in PCU, and later in the film they exploit it.
+By the end, it happens to one of the antagonists.

 - A scene in School of Rock, after the parents take Dewey's remark about touching something in their kids literally.

 - In Love Potion Number Nine the female antagonist, figuring more is better, overdoses on the titular love potion, which causes every man who hears her voice to fall in love with her, and every woman who hears her voice to hate her.
 And then she goes out in public...

 - At the end of Jingo, Commander Vimes was leading a procession and spotted an unlicensed thief stealing a lady's bag.
 He immediately gave chase while still leading the procession, which caused the people behind him to follow his lead since they didn't really know if this was how things were supposed to go, which caused the people behind them to run after them since they don't know what's happening at the front and they're getting left behind, which caused everyone watching to run after them too because, well, everyone else was doing it.
 While all of this was happening, the poor thief continued to run as fast as he could because he had taken one look over his shoulder and found the whole of Ankh-Morpork society bearing down on him.